gatsbyjs/gatsby/docs/docs/reference/release-notes/v4.11/index.md

 Enjoy better Gatsby and Shopify intergration!
 In `gatsby-source-shopify` v7, we did a rewrite on major areas of the plugin while addressing issues on [product media](https://github.com/gatsbyjs/gatsby/discussions/32832), [presentmentPrices](https://github.com/gatsbyjs/gatsby/discussions/32090) among others.
 We also added support for `ProductCollectionSortKeys` and `ProductImageSortKeys`.

-Here's a list notable improvements in this release:
+Here's a list of notable improvements in this release:

 #### Product Media